enadream/OCR-Streamlit/README.md

     * **Tesseract:** Download and run the official installer from [Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
 During installation, make sure to check the box to "Add Tesseract to system PATH" and select the language packs for English and Turkish.
     * **Poppler:** Download the latest [Poppler for Windows](https://github.com/oschwartz10612/poppler-windows/releases/) binaries.
 Unzip the folder and add the full path to the `bin` directory (e.g., `C:\Users\YourUser\Downloads\poppler-24.02.0\Library\bin`) to your system's PATH environment variable.
 4.  **Install Python Packages**
-    This single command installs the project and all required Python libraries.
+    This command installs all required Python libraries from the `requirements.txt` file.
     ```powershell
-    pip install -e .
+    pip install -r requirements.txt
     ```
 5.  **Download spaCy AI Models**
     ```powershell